ruby/prism/docs/local_variable_depth.md

 ## `for` loops

 `for` loops in Ruby break down to calls to `.each` with a block.
-However in that case local variable reads and writes within the block will be at the same level as currently nested blocks and not in a deeper scope (surprising, but this is Ruby semantics).
+However in that case local variable reads and writes within the block will be in the same scope as the scope surrounding the `for` and not in a deeper/separate scope (surprising, but this is Ruby semantics).
 For example:

 ```ruby